mani1911/streamit/README.md

 # Streamit
-Stream music across multiple devices creating your own speaker setup.
+Stream music across multiple devices creating your own speaker setup. \
+Check out [Streamit](https://stream.mani1911.work.gd) for the demo version of this project

 ## Currently in Experimentation and Testing!